Skip to main content

 A Fresh Look Weekend Retreat

-Brothers and BBQ is an opportunity for potential recruits to meet brothers from the Saint Louis University fraternal community while enjoying some St. Louis barbecue!
+An opportunity for potential recruits to meet brothers from the Saint Louis University fraternal community while enjoying some STL BBQ.

 Panhellenic Recruitment Orientation

-There are two-time options to attend this required event for those participating in Panhellenic recruitment.
-Potential new members will get to know their recruitment counselors, learn more about the recruitment process and connect with one another as they embark on their recruitment journey.
+A required event for those participating in Panhellenic recruitment.
+Potential new members will get to know their recruitment counselors, learn more about the recruitment process, and connect with one another as they embark on their recruitment journey.

 Fresh Check Day

-Fresh Check Day is an uplifting mental health promotion and suicide prevention event that includes interactive expo booths, peer-to-peer messaging and support from multiple campus representatives.
-It also includes free food, entertainment and exciting giveaways.
+Fresh Check Day is an uplifting mental health promotion and suicide prevention event, which includes interactive expo booths, peer-to-peer messaging, support from multiple campus representatives, and includes free food, entertainment, and exciting giveaways.
 Fresh Check Day aims to create an approachable and hopeful atmosphere where students are encouraged to engage in dialogue about mental health.
-It will also help build a bridge between students and the mental health resources available on campus, in the local community and nationally.
+This will help build a bridge between students and the mental health resources available on campus, the local community, and nationally.

 Billiken Beginnings: Navigating the First Eight Weeks

 Join us for the first session of Billiken Beginnings, a workshop series designed to offer support during the transition to college.
 This event features your SLU peers as well as campus offices.
-Come learn more about strategies for academic success!
-Upcoming sessions will tackle time management, getting involved and combating homesickness, major and career exploration, and building resiliency.
+Learn about strategies for academic success.
+Sessions will tackle time management, getting involved and combating homesickness, major and career exploration, and building resilience.
 Attendance prizes are available at each session.

 Learn About Upcoming Billiken Beginnings Sessions